NuclearInstruments/SCISDK/docs/boardendpoint.md

 # Board Endpoint driver

-The SciCompiler design are based on two parts:
+The Sci-Compiler design are based on two parts:

 - a framework, which is not configurable by the user
 - the user firmware, which is the diagram constituting the firmware designed by the user